PredictionIO/PredictionIO-Vagrant/README.md

 Accessing PredictionIO VM from the Host Machine
 ------------------------------------------------

-You can access the PredictionIO admin panel through the host machine browser http://localhost:9000.

-You can import data to the PredictionIO from your host machine through the API server http://localhost:8000

 In the default Vagrantfile setup, the ports 8000, 9000, 50030 and 50070 are forwarded from VM to the host machine:

 * Port 8000 - PredictionIO API server
 * Port 9000 - PredictionIO web admin server
 * Port 50030 - Hadoop Job tracker
 * Port 50070 - Hadoop Namenode

+You can access the PredictionIO admin panel with the host machine browser http://localhost:9000.

+You can import data to the PredictionIO from your host machine through the API server http://localhost:8000 using PredictionIO SDK.

+You can browse the HDFS filesystem at http://localhost:50070 with the host machine browser.

 You can also ssh to the VM by running